elatov/puppet/docker/README.md

       command: '/bin/sh -c "while true; do echo hello world; sleep 1; done"'
 ```

+To remove a running container, add the following code to the manifest file.
+This will also remove the systemd service file associated with the container.

+'''puppet
+docker::run { 'helloworld':
+  ensure => absent,
+}
+'''

 ### Networks

 Docker 1.9.x officially supports networks.
 To expose the `docker_network` type, which is used to manage networks, add the following code to the manifest file: